rimi-majumdar/-Smart-Assistant-for-Research-Summarization/README.md

 The assistant can:
 - Read and understand long PDF/TXT documents.
-- Support free-form Q&A and logic-based quizzes.
+- Support free-form Q&A and logic-based questions.
 - Provide contextual references from the uploaded content.

 ---